Question 80: [Organic > Carboxylic Acids and Derivatives]

 1 It has only 1 chiral carbon atom.

-2 It can be esterified both by ethanoic acid and by ethanol, in the presence of H+ ions.
+2 It can be esterified both by ethanoic acid and by ethanol,

 3 It contains both primary and secondary alcohol groups.